 Combined Minds helps families and friends to find ways to provide the right environment to help the individuals they support affect their own change.

 ● As important influencers in the lives of young people, this provides positive impact on their mental health.

 Our main aim is to support people through crisis.
 It is also important for us to empower clients and allow them to regain some control over their mental health.
 We understand that give them the tools or connections to avoid being at risk in the future.

-There are lots of techniques which can help you self-manage your mental health.
+There are lots of resources and techniques which can help you manage your mental health.
 Your mental health is as unique as you are, which does mean that you might find some of these resources don’t work for you.
-That’s totally ok, it doesn’t mean that you’re a lost cause, you just need to try something else and see if that suits you better.
+And that’s totally ok.
+It simple means you need to try something else and see if that works for you better.
 You may even find that different tools help more at different times.
-It’s all about trial and error and finding a bank of tools that work for you.
+It’s all about trial and error and developing a bank of tools that work for you.